Integrate Upgrade Readiness with System Center Configuration Manager

 Upgrade Readiness (formerly Upgrade Analytics) is a part of Windows Analytics that allows you to assess and analyze the readiness of devices in your environment for an upgrade to Windows 10.
 You can configure the specific version.
 Upgrade Readiness can be integrated with Configuration Manager to access client upgrade compatibility data in the Configuration Manager admin console.
-You are able to target devices for upgrade or remediation from the device list.
+You are able to target devices for upgrade or remediation using dynamic collections created based on this data.

 Upgrade Readiness, like all Windows Analytics solutions, relies on Windows telemetry data.
 In order for Upgrade Readiness to receive sufficient telemetry data, the following pre-requisites must be satisfied: